darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 : - _same as pipeline (D50)_: Do not perform chromatic adaptation in this module instance but perform channel mixing using the selected _adaptation_ color space.
 : - _CIE standard illuminant_: Choose from one of the CIE standard illuminants (daylight, incandescent, fluorescent, equi-energy, or black body), or a non-standard "LED light" illuminant.
 These values are all pre-computed -- as long as your camera sensor is properly profiled, you can just use them as-is.
 For illuminants that lie near the Planckian locus, an additional "temperature" control is also provided (see below).
-: - _custom_: If a neutral grey patch is available in the image, the color of the illuminant can be selected using the color picker, or can be manually specified using hue and saturation sliders (in LCh perceptual color space).
+: - _custom_: If a neutral gray patch is available in the image, the color of the illuminant can be selected using the color picker, or can be manually specified using hue and saturation sliders (in LCh perceptual color space).
 The color swatch next to the color picker shows the color of the calculated illuminant used in the CAT compensation.
 The color picker can also be used to restrict the area used for AI detection (below).
 : - _(AI) detect from image surfaces_: This algorithm obtains the average color of image patches that have a high covariance between chroma channels in YUV space and a high intra-channel variance.
-In other words, it looks for parts of the image that appear as though they should be grey, and discards flat colored surfaces that may be legitimately non-grey.
+In other words, it looks for parts of the image that appear as though they should be gray, and discards flat colored surfaces that may be legitimately non-gray.
 It also discards chroma noise as well as chromatic aberrations.
-: - _(AI) detect from image edges_: Unlike the _white balance_ module's auto-white-balancing which relies on the "grey world" assumption, this method auto-detects a suitable illuminant using the "grey edge" assumption, by calculating the Minkowski p-norm (p = 8) of the laplacian and trying to minimize it.
-That is to say, it assumes that edges should have the same gradient over all channels (grey edges).
+: - _(AI) detect from image edges_: Unlike the _white balance_ module's auto-white-balancing which relies on the "gray world" assumption, this method auto-detects a suitable illuminant using the "gray edge" assumption, by calculating the Minkowski p-norm (p = 8) of the laplacian and trying to minimize it.
+That is to say, it assumes that edges should have the same gradient over all channels (gray edges).
 It is more sensitive to noise than the previous surface-based detection method.
 : - _as shot in camera_: Calculate the illuminant based on the white balance settings provided by the camera.

 temperature